jialand/15-466-f25-base4/README.md

 #### Design:

 It's a small plot-heavy game.
 Players read, choose, and see what's going on with the story.
-I came up with a short tale and added some flavor to it.
+The story is a piece from a bigger narrative I created.